 This is the percentage of patients who were prescribed antipsychotic medications.
 These medications may be used for treating several medical conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint is an indication of the percentage of long-term residents who were prescribed antianxiety drugs.
-These medications are generally given to residents suffering from anxiety and depression.
+This is the percentage of residents who were given antianxiety medications.
+Antianxiety medications are given to residents experiencing anxiety and depression.

 Managing Depression Among Residents